What is GTM?

 Similar to GTM, Google Analytics is a free analytics tool that is used to analyze your business’ website and app presence.
 It is a comprehensive platform that provides an in-depth measurement of digital and marketing campaigns.

 While Google Analytics is the hub for analyzing website data, Google Tag Manager is the tool for transmitting the data points.
-The GTM essentially controls what information is sent to Google Analytics in order to be properly analyzed.
-GTM is the platform for deploying and storing the tags without the capacity to examine analyzed reports, which is why the data is sent to Google Analytics to be interpreted.
+GTM essentially controls what information is sent to Google Analytics in order to be analyzed.
+GTM is the platform for deploying and storing the tags without the capacity to examine analyzed reports, which is why the data is sent to Google Analytics.

 Together, Google Tag Manager and Google Analytics track and create important analytics to measure and improve your website.

-What are the benefits of Google Tag Manager?
+What are the benefits of using Google Tag Manager?

-Since Google Tag Manager is an easy-to-use and thorough tool, it supplies many benefits for your business and team.
-Below are 4 main benefits of Google Tag Manager.
+Since Google Tag Manager is an easy-to-use and thorough website and digital marketing tool, it supplies many benefits for your business and team.
+Below are 4 main benefits of using Google Tag Manager.

 Google Tag Manager allows users, such as marketers, to implement tags without extensive knowledge of coding.
-The user-friendly interface allows users to edit, remove, or add tags without the assistance of web developers, although it is favorable to have some background in the field.
-This allows small businesses, for example, with limited technical support to still be able to maximize their online tracking.
+The user-friendly interface allows users to edit, remove, or add GTM tracking code without the assistance of web developers, although it is favorable to have some background in the field.
+This allows small businesses, for example, with limited technical support, to still be able to maximize their online tracking.

 Google Tag Manager is set up so the tags are fired asynchronously rather than synchronously.
 This means that each tag is deployed as soon as it loads, instead of waiting for every tag to load before firing.
 This eliminates the risk of one tag with a slow loading speed hindering the rest from deploying.

-Since all the tags are controlled in one area, rather than created and managed on different platforms, GTM simplifies and improves the entire process of using tags.
+Since all the GTM tracking code is controlled in one area, rather than created and managed on different platforms, GTM simplifies and improves the entire process of using tags.
 Being able to create and view all the deployed tags on one simple interface eliminates repetition and potential errors, instead, it greatly improves efficiency.